BradleyC/QuestNFT/README.md

 # Quest NFT

+## One-liner
 Smart contract framework for quest-based games.
 Players get NFT accounts that they can use to complete quests and earn XP.

+## Overview
+QuestNFT is a smart contract implementation that allows anyone to create and run a quest-based game.
+In QuestNFT, players mint NFTs which are used as their on-chain save files.
+These NFTs can earn XP as players complete various quests.
+The power of QuestNFT is a flexible and composable quest structure that allows the game masters to create a variety of challenges for players.
+QuestNFT provides built-in task types that a game master can mix and match in a given quest.
+Game masters can keep adding more quests indefinitely, allowing for an ongoing game that evolves over time.

 ## NFTs